dkribeiro/simple-ledger/README.md

 ## Production Considerations

 This is a reference implementation.
-For production use:
+For production level ledger, there are some considerations to be addressed:

 1. **Database**: Replace in-memory storage with PostgreSQL/MySQL
    - Add indexes on `transaction_id`, `account_id`, `reconciled_at`